Visit these organizations and social media groups offering additional support

 The Lobular Breast Cancer Alliance (LBCA) wants people with invasive lobular carcinoma (ILC) to get the support they need.

-The following are a sampling of breast cancer and other organizations that provide direct support to individuals with ILC, also known as lobular breast cancer.
+The following are a sampling of breast cancer and other organizations that provide support to individuals with ILC, also known as lobular breast cancer.
 Help provided by these organizations may include peer counseling, helplines, and support groups.
-They may also provide other services and information.
+They may also provide information or other services.

 This organization provides one-on-one or phone support (1-800-977-4121) for patients and caregivers and matches callers with individuals with similar breast cancer subtypes and treatment experiences.
 ILC advocates are invited to go through ABCD’s online training to become a Mentor.
 ABCD also holds a monthly webinar with guest speakers from various breast cancer fields.
 Learn more about LBCA’s partnership with ABCD.